Mamurooyiboluawhore/art/serializers.md

 ```bash
 cd sampleProject
 ```
-6. Rename the Nested `sampleProject`:  Rename the `sampleProject` app that contains the `settings.py`file to `core`  to avoid naming conflict.
+6. Rename the Nested `sampleProject`:  Rename the `sampleProject` app that contains the `settings.py` file to `core` to avoid naming conflict.
 Use the command below

 ```bash
 mv sample-project core
 ```
-> This rename the the sample project that contains the settings.py file to `core`.
+> This renames the sample project that contains the settings.py file to `core`.
 This best practice as it is done to avoid conflict since there is a parent sampleProject and a child `sampleProject`, it is only ideal to rename one.

 7. Configure Settings: Update settings.py, urls.py, and wsgi.py to point to the `core` app as discussed in your draft.
 Navigate to your `core` app